georgejhunt/etg/etg_rfq.md

 * The display and output code, with thumbnails branching to detailed item information, is not appropriate for hand held devices, and needs to be replaced.

-####What does the new data entry screen require?
+####What do the new data entry screens require?
-* Button to begin assign the next available lot number.
+* Button to assign the next available lot number.
 * Single lot.line data entry screen with each field set to maximum
 * A review lot screen with each item on its own line, with fields truncated if necessary, to fit 1280 pixel screen width.
 Each line must have a delete item button.
+A search field will bring up a lot review screen for previously entered lots.